 The picture itself is played upon a gigantic curved screen, giving the viewer an impression of actual participation in the scene around him.

 “This Is Cinerama,” the only movie released to date in this medium, is a travelogue.
-Beginning with a whirling roller coaster ride, the scene shift to a beautiful cathedral, the canals of Venice and to Florida’s Everglades among other places and is climaxed by an airplane tour of the entire United States.
+Beginning with a whirling roller coaster ride, the scene shifts to a beautiful cathedral, the canals of Venice and to Florida’s Everglades, among other places and is climaxed by an airplane tour of the entire United States.

 A controversy has been raging in Hollywood over additional Cinerama productions.
 The latest decision is to continue releasing travel pictures.